Women settle lawsuits after Yale fertility nurse switched painkiller for saline

 The lawsuits accused Yale officials of failing to follow mandated pharmacy protocols and allowing vials of fentanyl to be vulnerable to tampering.
 The suits also alleged Yale violated state and federal laws by keeping more than 175 vials of fentanyl in an unsupervised and unlocked area, and failed to implement safeguards including drug testing staff with access to opioids.

 The lawsuits included civil allegations of medical assault and battery and medical malpractice.
-It says hundreds of patients potentially were unknowingly treated with saline instead of fentanyl at the clinic.
+They said hundreds of patients potentially were unknowingly treated with saline instead of fentanyl at the clinic.